Kyle Edwards (footballer, born 1998)

 Edwards began his career with West Bromwich Albion, joining the club's academy at the age of six.
 He made his senior professional debut in September 2017 while on loan at EFL League Two side Exeter City.
 He made his senior debut for West Brom in August of the following season.
 During the 2019–20 season, Edwards helped West Brom win promotion from the EFL Championship following a second-placed league finish.
 He made his Premier League debut in September 2020.
-He left West Brom in July 2021 following the expiry of his contract.
-In August 2021, Edwards joined Ipswich Town on a free transfer.
+He left West Brom in July 2021 following the expiry of his contract, and joined Ipswich Town on a free transfer the following month.
+Following his contract termination at Ipswich, Edwards signed for Oxford United on 16 January 2024 till the end of the season and, following a period of injury, his contract was further renewed to January 2025.

 He has represented England at U16, U17 and U20 levels.

 Club career

 West Bromwich Albion

 Edwards graduated from the youth academy of West Bromwich Albion, after having joined the setup at the age of six.
 In September 2015, he was an unused substitute in a Football League Cup match against Norwich City.
 In September 2017, he was nominated for the Premier League 2 Player of the Month Award for the month of August.